Prostate Cancer

 What causes prostate cancer?

-- Family history: Men who have a father or brother with prostate cancer have an increased risk for developing prostate cancer themselves.
+- Family history: Men who have had a father or brother with prostate cancer are at increased risk of developing the disease.

 - Obesity: Obese men who are diagnosed with prostate cancer are more likely to have an advanced or aggressive cancer.